KVCR-DT: Early years

 In 1959, the board of trustees of San Bernardino Valley College gave approval for an exploratory study on activating ultra high frequency (UHF) channel 24, which had been allocated for educational television use by the Federal Communications Commission (FCC) in 1952 but was never assigned; recent changes in state law had allowed the community college to set up and finance its own TV station.
 The college applied for a construction permit on August 12, 1960, even though trustees were at first hesitant about the concept.
 One trustee wanted to merely apply for the permit to keep the college's hold on the channel.
 The FCC granted the permit on July 6, 1961, but trustees initially rejected funds to build the station in a 3–2 vote.
 The chairman of the board of trustees, in casting the deciding vote, stated, "I personally believe it is not our function to take education beyond the campus, here."

 Less than a month after that vote, with high community interest in the project, trustees changed their minds and unanimously voted to build out KVCR-TV, which would be the first educational television station in the state to be run by a junior college.
 It was seen as more cost-effective to broadcast on campus than to wire campus buildings for a closed-circuit system.
 Construction of the facility was complete by June 12, 1962, when the first test pattern was sent out, but the first program was not broadcast until September 11.
 That night, after 15 minutes, the station went off the air because a capacitor failed in the transmitter.
 KVCR-TV was the only educational station to broadcast in Southern California at the time of its creation.
-In addition to educational programs for schools and college telecourses, the station also presented educational programs from National Educational Television, forerunner to PBS.
+In addition to educational programs for schools and college telecourses, the station also presented educational programs from National Educational Television (NET), forerunner to PBS.